a-urq/a-urq/README.md

 - 👋 Hi, I’m @a-urq
-- 👀 I’m interested in Meteorology, Weather Photography, Rock Climbing, and metal/hardcore punk.
+- 👀 I’m interested in meteorology, weather photography, rock climbing, and metal/hardcore punk music.
 My current main project is an open-source radar viewer, and I plan to also make a Numerical Weather Prediction model viewer later down the line.
 - 🌱 I’m currently learning C++ and OpenGL.
 - 🧗 I'm currently getting into rock climbing.
 I'm working on 5.10a - 5.10d routes as of the time of writing.
 - 💞️ I’m currently collaborating with [Kyle Gillett](https://github.com/kylejgillett) on adding more features related to Irreversible Adiabatic and Entraining parcel ascent in his sounding viewer [SounderPy](https://github.com/kylejgillett/sounderpy).
 I'm also collaborating on a web-based weather model viewer for the Oklahoma Weather Lab and ECAPE parcels for [SHARPlib](https://github.com/keltonhalbert/SHARPlib/).